aidandoherty01/Minesweeper/README.md

 # Minesweeper
 This application recreates the game Minewsweeper.
 All of the Logic is implemented using the C++ Standard Library and all of the Visuals are implemented using SFML.
 Features include Random Board Generation, Preloaded Board States, Debugging Mode, and a Bomb Counter.
 All User Interaction is done through either Left or Right Mouse Clicks.
 # How it Works
-The Board is stored as a 2-D Array of Tiles.

-=> Tiles are a structure
+The Board is a class which stores a 2-D Array of Tiles.
+Tiles are a struct which has Pointers to its 8 Tile Neighbors (Out of Bounds is a nullptr), and variables to check whether it's a Bomb, Flag, and/or Revealed.

 ### Interaction is processed by:
 1) Repeatedly Checking for User Input